phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.2. @author

-The @author tag is used to document the author of any "Structural Element".
+The @author tag is used to document the author of any Structural Element.

 #### Syntax